jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 This installation location should always be in the same environment that `jupyterhub-singleuser` itself is installed in, and must be _readable and executable_ by your users.
-If you want users to be able to install additional packages, they must also be _writable_ by your users.
+If you want users to be able to install additional packages, the installation location must also be _writable_ by your users.

 If you are using a standard system Python install, you would use: